-1970s: Keith McDonald Hunter who sold the car to Keith Barclay told me: "The N of which Russell

-Ward speaketh I purchased in the 1970s ex Malcolm Wilton, at Russell's insistence.
+1970s: Keith McDonald Hunter who sold the car to Keith Barclay told me: "The N of which Russell Ward speaketh I purchased in the 1970s ex Malcolm Wilton, at Russell's insistence.
 I carted the pile of bits to Dunedin, but did not manage to get on with the restoration thereof, being sidetracked by Other Things.
 I sold the pile of bits to friend and colleague Keith Barclay, who is in retirement in Wanaka.
 Keith sold the car on in favour of a VA tourer.
-I suggest that you might contact Keith for the outcomes and onward travel of the N type"

-Keith Barclay, Dunedin. who sold the car to Des.
+I suggest that you might contact Keith for the outcomes and onward travel of the N type" Keith Barclay, Dunedin. who sold the car to Des.
 Grey told me: "The N type I had was purchased from Russell Ward, (I think Keith is mistaken here) he found it beneath a house in Auckland, I think.
 The body work was completely shot, a rusted tangled mess and went to the tip.
 I had grand ideas of building an NE replica but only got as far as a rolling chassis.
 It was sold to Des Gray who lived in Mosgiel, sometime in the 1980's.
-As far as I know Des did nothing with the car but subsequently on sold it to Frank Langridge.
+As far as I know Des did nothing with the car but subsequently on sold it to Frank Langridge".
 Des Grey 1987 - 2009.
 Des had intended to restore the car as an NE but never made much progress.
 Frank purchased the car from Des Grey in Dunedin.
 Des had owned it for 22 years.
 The car was bought as a restoration project.
 At the time, Frank told me: "Body rotten - will replace with lightweight alloy cut-away door style body.
 Block and head to be reconditioned".
 In a recent telephone discussion Frank told me the body had been dumped - it was too far gone - and a new body has been completed and painted - some touch up work still required.
-The engine overhaul will include a new head, crank and con rods, Frank has all these parts together with a preselector gearbox.
+The engine overhaul will include a new head, crank and con rods, Frank has all these parts together with a pre-selector gearbox.

-Superb restoration of chassis by Frank.

-Overleaf: Pre-Selector gearbox and equally superb bodywork fabrication.

-All photos taken in Frank's garage, August 2017.
+Photo taken in Frank's garage, August 2017.